EmbraceLife/LIE/README.md

 ## Road Map
 - fast.ai: apply advanced | useful models like VGG using keras, theano
 - to understand and implement VGG model, low details is unavoidable
+- how to build vgg from scratch in keras raw, tf.keras.application, tf.slim?

 ## Examples
 High speed gif can help see the changes of weights and layers during training